kysonic/gulp-auto-transaltor/README.md

 **Current version: 0.0.10**

-Supposing you have a project in which you haven't thought about internalization before current moment.
-And you need to make it right now!
+Supposing you have a project in which you didn't think about internalization before this moment.
+And you have to make it right now!
 Well, you are in right place.
-Gulp auto translator (GAT) created to help resolve same issues.
-It lets you to translate your project quickly and inexpensively.
+Gulp auto translator (GAT) was created to help with same issues.
+It allows you to translate your project quickly and inexpensively.
 Let's begin.

 ### Quick start

-First you should install gulp, of course if you don't have one yet.
+First you have to install gulp, of course if you don't have one yet.

 ```
   npm instal gulp --save-dev